lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > denotable as a single put_i function, so this is meant more as a
 > semantic completeness property.)

+That's a good point about termination arguments.
+I don't actually remember why we required that the identity function be part of every set U; maybe it makes things easier in the metatheory later.

 > - p.36, Fig.8.
 In the grammar, the syntactic form "freeze l after Q
 > with \x.e0, {e..}, H" is presumably not meant to be writable directly
 > by a programmer, but only arises by the transition E-Freeze-Init, and